 Child Poverty Remains a Structural Challenge in America

-Child poverty has remained relatively high in the United States for much of the past decade, with the SPM averaging 16.2 percent from 2010 to 2019.
-During the COVID-19 pandemic, however, policymakers enacted legislation with a number of elements that help children, including stimulus checks, enhanced Earned Income and Child Tax Credits, and increased benefits for the Supplemental Nutrition Assistance Program.
-That assistance was largely responsible for a subsequent decline in child poverty, which fell from 12.5 percent in 2019 to 9.7 percent in 2020, and then to 5.2 percent in 2021.
+Child poverty has remained relatively high in the United States for much of the past decade, with the SPM averaging 16.1 percent from 2010 to 2019.
+During the COVID-19 pandemic, however, policymakers enacted legislation with a number of elements that helped children, including stimulus checks, enhanced Earned Income and Child Tax Credits, and increased benefits for the Supplemental Nutrition Assistance Program.
+That assistance was largely responsible for a subsequent decline in child poverty, which fell from 12.6 percent in 2019 to 9.7 percent in 2020, and then to 5.2 percent in 2021.

-By comparison, the child poverty rate of 12.4 percent in 2022 was slightly higher for children compared to those 18 years or older (by 0.03 percent).
-Prior to the COVID-19 pandemic, child poverty was above that of the adult population — 12.5 percent for those under the age of 18 compared to 11.5 percent for those 18 years or older in 2019.
-Child poverty then dipped below the rate for adults during the pandemic due to federal assistance, but the expiration of that aid caused child poverty to rise above the rate for adults, returning to the pre-pandemic narrative.
+Child poverty also exceeded the poverty rate of adults in the United States — the poverty rate in 2023 was one percentage point higher for children compared with those 18 years or older.
+Prior to the COVID-19 pandemic, child poverty was also above that of the adult population.
+Compared with the 2010 to 2019 average poverty rate of 16.1 percent for children, the average poverty rate for those 18 years or older was 14.1 percent over that same decade.
+Child poverty then dipped below the rate for adults during the pandemic due to targeted federal assistance for children.
+However, the expiration of that aid caused child poverty to rise above the rate for adults, returning to the pre-pandemic narrative.
 Generally, children experience higher rates of poverty than adults in the United States because of factors such as the cost of caregiving and its responsibilities, transitions to a single parenthood household, unemployment of parents, and disabilities of family members.

 Child Poverty is Higher in the United States than in Other Wealthy Countries

-The rate of U.S. child poverty fares poorly when compared to the poverty rate of U.S. adults, as well as when compared to child poverty rates of peer countries.
+Not only does the rate of U.S. child poverty fare poorly when compared to the poverty rate of U.S. adults, but it also compares poorly to child poverty rates of peer countries.
 The United States has the highest rate of child poverty compared to other wealthy, developed nations, according to the most recent data from the Organization for Economic Co-Operation and Development (OECD).
-The U.S. child poverty rate was 18.6 percent, and the average for similar countries excluding the United States was 11.1 percent using data from 2021 (or the most recent data available for a country).
-Canada’s last recorded data was in 2020 and was the lowest rate in the comparison group at 7.3 percent.
+The U.S. child poverty rate was 20.8 percent, and the average for similar countries excluding the United States was 11.2 percent using data from 2022 (or the most recent data available for a country).
+Belgium’s last recorded data was from 2021 and was the lowest rate in the comparison group at 7.9 percent.
 While OECD’s methodology for the child poverty rate is different from the SPM, it also accounts for governmental taxes and transfers.

 The Economic Costs of Child Poverty